greencardamom/awk/README.md

 Substitute in-place the first occurance of regex `pattern` with `replacement` in `source` string Optional `occurance` substitute at the Xth occurance.

-- `pattern` is a regex (or literal string) used in making the substitution
+- `pattern` is a regex used in making the substitution
 - `replacement` the new string
 - `source` is the string matched against
 - `occurance` optional (default 1) which occurance to substitute